CMHAAorg/cmhaa-website/site/content/resources/personal-story-melinda-upton.md

 banner_title: Melinda Upton, DLA Piper
 banner_right_image: img/internet_5y6a0050-edit.jpg
 date: 2020-09-10T09:56:27.301Z
-description: >-
-  I’ve seen first-hand the damage and pain that poor mental health can cause.
+description: I’ve seen first-hand the damage and pain that poor mental health can cause.
 One story about a colleague, in particular, fuels my drive to make a difference.

-  He was preoccupied with the personal and professional expectations of what a lawyer ‘should be’.
-He was a perfectionist: falling short was seen as a failure.
 category: Personal stories
 focus: Support for managers, colleagues and staff
 role: CEO or leadership role
 organisation_size: Large (250+ employees)
 industry: Law & Legal Services
 ---
-I’ve seen first-hand the damage and pain that poor mental health can cause.
-One story about a colleague, in particular, fuels my drive to make a difference.

 He was preoccupied with the personal and professional expectations of what a lawyer ‘should be’.
 He was a perfectionist: falling short was seen as a failure.

 But stigma and shame prevented him from talking about his struggles.
 He suppressed his emotions and suffered in silence.